maxstreitberger/search-engine/README.md

-# search-engine
+# Search Engine
-Modular search engine
+Beginning of a fully modular search engine.